Philosophy, Computing, and Artificial Intelligence

 For agents with more complex goals, the production system model uses a goal stack.

-To see how the goal stack functions in the achievement of a goal, here are some of the condition-action rules for the "Fox and the Crow" example when it is conceived in terms of the production system model.
+To see how the goal stack functions in what an agent does to achieve a goal, here are some of the condition-action rules for the "Fox and the Crow" example as a production system:

 If the goal (at the top of the stack) is to have an object,